ECP-WarpX/WarpX/Docs/source/visualization/ascent.rst

 ------

 With Ascent/Conduit, one can store the intermediate data files before the rendering step is applied to custom files.
 These so-called *Conduit Blueprint HDF5* files can be 'replayed, i.e. rendered without running the simulation again.
 VisIt 3.0+ also supports generation those files.

+`Replay <https://ascent.readthedocs.io/en/latest/Utilities.html#getting-data-for-replay>`_ is a utility that allows the user to "replay" a simulation from aforementioned files and rendering them with Ascent.
+Replay enables the user or developer to pick specific time steps and load them for Ascent visualization, without running the simulation again.

-We'll guide you through the `Replay <https://ascent.readthedocs.io/en/latest/Utilities.html#getting-data-for-replay>`_ procedure.
+We will guide you through the `replay' procedure.

 Get Blueprint Files
 ^^^^^^^^^^^^^^^^^^^
-To use replay, you first need Conduit Blueprint HDF5 files which could be extracted by replay.
-The following ascent actions file can be used to extract Conduit Blueprint HDF5 files.
+To use replay, you first need *Conduit Blueprint HDF5* files which could be extracted by replay.
+The following ascent actions file can be used to extract *Conduit Blueprint HDF5* files.

 .. code-block:: json